$36 Find Cheap Flights from Boston to North Carolina

 The average price of all round-trip flights from Boston to North Carolina clicked on KAYAK for each day over the last 12 months.

-When flying from Boston to North Carolina, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Boston, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+When flying from Boston to North Carolina, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
+For your return to Boston, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.

 How far in advance should I book a flight from Boston to North Carolina?